 Theory-based simulation models allow mapping and prediction of effects and their extent at the population and ecosystem level (e.g. in prospective modelling).
 Individual-based models simulate life-cycles of individual organisms and allow extrapolation of effects in populations based on concentration-dependent life data.
 At the ecosystem level, populations or communities are treated as compartments and their interactions are quantified in the light of variable environmental conditions.

-- Stochastic simulation and scenario analysis to predict the reaction of communities as complex dynamical systems under environmental stress
+- Stochastic simulation and scenario analysis to model the reaction of populations and communities as complex dynamical systems under environmental stress

-- Statistical analysis to validate a priori models in mechanistic and deductive modeling
+- Sensitivity analysis to validate a priori models in mechanistic modeling

 - Analysis of succession and drivers for community composition in disturbed systems